Skip to main content

 Technical Analysis

-CVE-2025-9626 is a Cross-Site Request Forgery (CSRF) vulnerability identified in the Page Blocks plugin for WordPress, developed by softwud.
-This vulnerability exists in all versions up to and including 1.1.0 due to missing or incorrect nonce validation in the admin_process_widget_page_change function.
-Nonces in WordPress are security tokens used to verify that requests originate from legitimate users and prevent unauthorized actions.
-The absence or improper implementation of nonce validation allows an attacker to craft a malicious request that, if executed by an authenticated administrator (via clicking a specially crafted link), can modify widget page block configurations without the administrator's intent.
-This type of attack exploits the trust a web application places in the user's browser and session.
-The vulnerability does not require the attacker to be authenticated but does require user interaction from an administrator, making exploitation less straightforward.
-The impact primarily affects the integrity of the site’s widget configurations, potentially leading to unauthorized content or layout changes, which could be leveraged for further attacks such as phishing or defacement.
-The CVSS 3.1 score of 4.3 (medium severity) reflects the network attack vector, low attack complexity, no privileges required, but requiring user interaction and limited impact on confidentiality and availability.
-No patches or exploits are currently reported, but the vulnerability is publicly disclosed and should be addressed promptly.
+CVE-2025-9626 is a medium-severity vulnerability classified as CWE-352 (Cross-Site Request Forgery) found in the Page Blocks plugin for WordPress, developed by softwud.
+The vulnerability exists in all versions up to and including 1.1.0 due to missing or incorrect nonce validation in the admin_process_widget_page_change function.
+Nonces are security tokens used to verify that requests are intentional and originate from legitimate users.
+Without proper nonce validation, an attacker can craft a malicious request that, when executed by an authenticated administrator (via clicking a specially crafted link or visiting a malicious webpage), causes unauthorized modification of widget page block configurations.
+This attack vector requires no prior authentication but does require user interaction from an administrator, making it a targeted but feasible attack.
+The vulnerability affects the integrity of the website's widget configuration but does not impact confidentiality or availability.
+The CVSS v3.1 base score is 4.3, reflecting network attack vector, low attack complexity, no privileges required, user interaction required, unchanged scope, no confidentiality or availability impact, and low integrity impact.
+No patches or exploits are currently publicly available, but the vulnerability is published and should be addressed promptly to prevent potential misuse.

 Potential Impact